aradi/fypp/docs/fypp.rst

   @:include 'mydefs.fypp'

-If the file name is relative, it is interpreted relative to the folder where the processed file is located (or to the current folder, if FYPP reads from stdin).
+If the file name is relative, it is interpreted relative to the folder where the processed file is located (or to the current folder, if Fypp reads from stdin).
 Further lookup paths can be added with the ``-I`` command line option.

 The `include` directive does not have an inline form.